 Roughly chop 1/4 cup peanuts and slice 3 green onions.

-Place the sliced cucumbers in a large bowl and pour the dressing over top.
+Place the sliced cucumbers in a large bowl, add the sliced green onion and chopped peanuts, then pour the dressing over top.

 The flavors do get really good as it sits in the fridge, although the cucumbers get softer (some people don’t like that–I kind of do!).
 Either way, this Thai Cucumber Salad is super refreshing and delicious.
 It always has been and always will be my favorite!